 Air hockey is another well-known game.
-The version for smartphones isn’t very famous, but you’re certainly already familiar with this fun game that’s often played at arcades and malls.
-It’s a great game, where a table humming with air lets you send hockey pucks flying, with the objective of hitting the puck into the opponent’s goal.
+The smartphone version isn’t exactly famous, but you’re probably already familiar with this fun game that’s often played at arcades and in malls.
+It’s a great game, where a table humming with air lets you send hockey pucks flying.
+The objective is hitting the puck into the opponent’s goal.

-Badland is a beautiful game that won several awards in 2013 and 2014, and although it’s best known for its single player mode, it also has multiplayer modes for up to four players where you can play either with or against each other.
+Badland is a beautiful game that won several awards in 2013 and 2014, and although it’s best known for its single-player mode, it also has multiplayer modes for up to four players.
+You can play either with or against each other.
 The most important goal is to survive a deadly scenario, similar to Super Meat Boy.

 In multiplayer mode, each player has their own portion of the screen dedicated to their character.
 The goal is to reach the end of the individual stages.
 In the competitive mode, you can lead friends to their death, which will lead to plenty of laughs and quarrels.
 It’s totally free, although it has some extras that can be purchased.
 This is definitely worth it if you’re a group of a few friends looking to have some fun.

 From there, you just have to do what the game says.
 There are commands to spin, rotate, and perform dances, always with the goal of doing everything in sync.
-It is one of the most original games that exists for smartphones, and will generate many laughs.
-Just be careful not to drop the phone on the floor!
+It is one of the most original games that exists for smartphones and it will definitely make you laugh.
+Just be careful not to drop your phone on the floor!

 Micro Battles 1, 2 and 3 (Free)

-Utilizing a very retro 8-bit style, Micro Battles is a very cute game full of quick matches for two players.
-Made exclusively to be played by two people, it’s made up of competitive microgames.
-In the free version, one of the four micro games can be played per day.
+Utilizing a retro 8-bit style, Micro Battles is a cute game designed for quick matches between two players.
+It's a 2-player exclusive and it’s made up of competitive mini-games.
+In the free version, one of the four mini-games can be played per day.

 You can pay an additional $1.99 if you want access to all four at once.
-But there is a way to play more than one per day, you just need to download the other two editions of the game, which works in the scheme.
-That’s, in total, 12 fast and distracting microgames.
+But there is a way to play more than one per day - you just need to download the other two editions of the game.
+That’s, in total, 12 fast and distracting mini-games.
 They have different themes, such as outer space, the old west, airplanes, soccer, vikings, and more.

 Duel Otters (Free)

-There are 11 mini games, nine of them are free, plus another one that’s unlocked if you like the company on Facebook.
-There’s also one last one that’s unlocked with an extra in-app payment.
-Although it looks cute, it gets super competitive and provides enough tension.
-It’s very good for distracting children or passing the time, as you can also play against the computer.
+There are 11 mini-games, nine of which are free.
+You can unlock an additional one, if you like the company's page on Facebook.
+The final one can be unlocked with an in-game microtransaction.
+Although it looks cute, it can get super competitive and creates enough tension.
+It’s great for distracting your kids or passing the time, as you can also play against the computer.

 Keep Talking and Nobody Explodes ($14.99)

-This one has a bit of a higher price, but I thought I needed to include it in this article.
+This game has a much higher price compared to others on the list, but I still decided to include it.
 In Keep Talking and Nobody Explodes, players use the same smartphone to play, but don't use the device at the same time.
 You also need another device (either a smartphone, tablet or computer) to access the manual used in the game.

-Extremely fun and full of tension, in this game, one person takes care of the artifact, the bomb that needs to be defused, and the other is left with the manual telling the other person how to deal with the riddles.
+Extremely fun and full of tension, in this game, one person takes care of a bomb that needs to be defused, while the other has to use a manual and give them instructions on what to do.
 If you don't solve the riddles in time, the bomb will explode and everyone loses.
 It’s a frantic game you’ll either love or hate.
 Oh, and you need a VR device, but if you don’t have one, you can also play the PC version.